snd/hinoki/README.md

 - hinoki is a bendable [flexible] base for your [individual] dependency injection needs
 - [simulate method-missing by generating dependencies on demand]()
 - powerful error handling using promises
+- its so fast that you wont even notice it
 -->

 ``` javascript